 Most New Yorkers are adept at navigating snowy and icy roads.
 However, many truckers are native to parts of the country whose highways do not often have freezing conditions.
 Commercial trucks’ heavy cargo loads require at least twice as much space as a passenger vehicle needs to come to a full stop, and inexperienced truck drivers might not realize that this distance grows exponentially on an icy roadway.
 Furthermore, the inability to manage limited visibility in a snowstorm can easily lead to rear-end collisions with devastating consequences.

 Who Is Liable for a Truck Accident Involving Poor Road Conditions?

-Determining liability in an accident involving poor road conditions can be a complicated matter.
+Determining liability in an accident involving poor road conditions can be complicated.
 These cases can involve multiple at-fault parties.
 Understanding who is liable is vital, as each party might have a different statute of limitations for beginning personal injury action.
 Some of the most common liable parties in an accident involving poor road conditions include: